-Another park facility in Lewisville is the Northwest Forsyth Little League, which includes six baseball fields-one full sized field-and a gravel parking lot.
+A privately-owned and operated park facility in Lewisville is the Northwest Forsyth Little League, which includes six baseball fields-one full sized field-and a gravel parking lot.

+Lewisville currently has no park facilities that allow dogs.
 Just outside of Lewisville, there are the Jamison Park and the Tanglewood Dog Park.
 In Jamison Park is Meadowlark Dog Run, which has greenway access and well-kept amenities.
-Both include dedicated open spaces for recreation.